Nothing phone (1) review: Something different

 This puts the phone in close competition with the likes of the Google Pixel 6a and the iPhone SE, alongside what is becoming an increasingly competitive mid-range tier.

 Sorry America, the Nothing phone (1) is not officially launching in the US.
-It supports some GSM bands, but there is no proper availability outside of international shipping.
+It supports some GSM bands, but there is no proper availability outside of some unofficial international shipping back channels.

 Nothing phone (1) design